Shpaackle/Guardians-of-the-Realms/Notes/Other Games/Hearts of Harmony.md

 The next step is determining the villain’s goal.
 The idea is to not define the goal too much.
 This will make it easier for you to make changes as the game progresses and improvise when needed.

-If you don’t already have an idea fo the goal, you can seek inspiration in its type.
+If you don’t already have an idea of the goal, you can seek inspiration in its type.
 This will generally give an idea of how and what it will be working toward and give a good feel of HOW it will go about it, even though it might not be too detailed.

 If you are still coming up with a blank, you may get some inspiration when setting up the premise with the players.
 Otherwise, you can during the Premise Setup, simply ask the players a loaded question to get a feel for what they think could be an interesting scheme to thwart: dastardly kidnappings, evil mind control, rampaging menace, infectious evil.